H14d3n/Automation/ubuntu/README.md

 **Note:** Make sure to review and understand the scripts before execution.

-Thank you for using these scripts to enhance your Ubuntu experience!
+Thank you for using these scripts to enhance your Ubuntu experience.